Colorado Avalanche: 2021–22 Stanley Cup champions

-During the 2021 offseason, goaltender Phillip Grubauer left during free agency and signed contract with the Seattle Kraken.
+During the 2021 off-season, goaltender Philipp Grubauer left during free agency and signed a contract with the Seattle Kraken.
 To address the need for a goaltender, the Avalanche traded Conor Timmins and a 2022 first-round pick in exchange for Darcy Kuemper.
 In the 2021–22 season, the Avalanche finished with 119 points, clinching the playoffs for the fifth straight time.
-They began the playoffs with a sweep over the Nashville Predators before defeating the St. Louis Blues in six games to advanced to the Western Conference Finals for the first time in 20 years.
-The Avalanche then swept the Edmonton Oilers to reach the Stanley Cup Finals.
+They began the playoffs with a sweep over the Nashville Predators before defeating the St. Louis Blues in six games to advance to the conference finals for the first time in 20 years.
+The Avalanche then swept the Edmonton Oilers to reach the Stanley Cup Final.
 On June 26, 2022, the Avalanche won their third Stanley Cup in franchise history, defeating the two-time defending champion Tampa Bay Lightning in six games.
-Following their victory, the had finished the postseason 16-4, which tied for the best postseason record since 1988.
-Cale Makar was named the winner of the Conn Smyth and Norris Memorial Trophies, following his exceptional regular season and playoff performances.
+Following their victory, the Avalanche had finished the postseason 16–4, which tied for the best postseason record since the 2012 playoffs.
+Cale Makar was named the winner of the Conn Smythe and Norris Memorial trophies, following his exceptional regular season and playoff performances.

+Mixed success (2022–present)

+In the following season, the Avalanche finished as division champions, but were upset by the Seattle Kraken in seven games in the first round of the 2023 playoffs.
+In the 2023–24 season, the Avalanche finished third in the Central Division.
+They eliminated the Winnipeg Jets in five games in the opening round of the 2024 playoffs, and then lost to the Dallas Stars in six games in the second round.

 Team information

 Logo

 The Colorado Avalanche logo is composed by a burgundy letter A with snow wrapped around, similar to an avalanche.
 There is a hockey puck in the lower–right end of the snow and a steel blue oval on the background.

 The team's original alternate logo was the foot of a Yeti and was seen on the shoulders of the Avalanche's home and away jerseys.
-The logo was used on their jerseys since 1995; however, prior to the start of the 2015 NHL Entry Draft, the club unveiled a new alternate logo.
+The logo was used on their jerseys since 1995; however, prior to the start of the 2015 NHL entry draft, the club unveiled a new alternate logo.
 The new logo features the insignia taken from the Colorado state flag and re-colored to match the team's color scheme.
 The logo was featured on a patch located on the shoulders of the team's uniforms, along with a 20th-anniversary logo, for the 2015–16 season.